tomascarvalho/python-flask-workshop/instructions.md

 #### 2.1 - Variables
 Docs: https://docs.python.org/3/tutorial/introduction.html#

+Note: Variable and function names should be written in `lower_case_with_underscores`.

 Python is dynamically typed, which means that you don't have to declare what type each variable is.
 So, lets imagine that you want to assign the value `10` to the variable `a`, you simply type: